“Shadow Work” is a term we’re hearing in passing more and more in the spiritual, witchy and self development community…

 I’ve dedicated a big chunk of my career to understanding the subconscious mind and using witchy practices for manifesting REAL WORLD lifestyle up-levels… And I’ve channeled everything I’ve learned into easy yet POWERFUL practices you can use to step into your ideal life starting NOW.

-If healing your negative patterns and transforming your perceived weaknesses into your greatest superpowers are of interest to you, I invite you to download my free e-book, How To Live By The Moon.
+If healing your negative patterns and transforming your perceived weaknesses into your greatest superpowers are of interest to you, I invite you to join me for Alchemy Of Affluence Academy.

-Thank you so much for reading!
-It is my wish that everyone learns how to benefit from this practice so that we can all heal the world, starting with ourselves!
-Please do share in the comments below about your experience, methods, and definition of Shadow Work!
-We’d love to hear from you!
+It is my wish that everyone learns how to benefit from the powerful practice of Shadow Work so that we can all heal the world, starting with ourselves!